 5. Respect bipeds (and quadrupeds, and families)

-Walkers and horse riders are in awe of your rad handling skills, but maybe don’t screech to a halt in a shower of gravel right behind them to let them know you’re there.
+While walkers, runners and horse riders are obviously all in awe of your insane handling skills, it's not the best look to screech to a halt in a shower of gravel right behind them on the trail.
 A friendly greeting from afar and slowing to walking pace as you pass will do very nicely.
 Doubly so if you’ve accidentally found yourself on paths you perhaps shouldn’t technically be on.
+You may well encounter some grumpiness not matter how considerate you are, but be super nice anyway and that will hopefully go some way to changing their perception that we're all two-wheeled hoodlums.

 - Do say: "Hello, lovely morning to be out"